-Inputs and options for STAR are described in its manual5.
+Inputs and options for STAR are described in its manual6.

 - NUMBER_THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system.
 We recommend that you use the same number of threads for both STAR and for the util binary. - STAR_REFERENCE: the location of the reference FASTA file STAR genomeDir.
 You should make sure that all the necessary reference data required by STAR is available in the same location with consistent naming. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the FASTA file and corresponding FAI index file match the build and naming convention of the one in the STAR REFERENCE genomeDir. - SAMPLE: the location of the sample FASTQ file.
+You should make sure that the FASTA file and corresponding FAI index file match the build and naming convention of the one in the STAR_REFERENCE genomeDir. - SAMPLE: the location of the sample FASTQ file.
 If the data comes from pair ended sequencing technology, you will also need to input SAMPLE2 as the corresponding pair sample FASTQ file.
 You will need to make sure that the program used in option -readFilesCommand matches the compression status of the input FASTQ, i.e.: if the FASTQ files are compressed, you should use zcat, while if the FASTQ files are not compressed, you should use cat. - GROUP_NAME: Readgroup identifier that will be added to the readgroup header line.
 The RG: ID needs to be unique among all the datasets that you plan on using. - SAMPLE NAME: name of the sample that will be added to the readgroup header line. - PLATFORM: name of the sequencing platform used to sequence the DNA.
-Possible options are ILLU-MINA when the fastq files have been produced in an IlluminaTM machine; IONTORRENT when the fastq files have been produced in a Life TechnologiesTM Ion-TorrentTM machine. - READ_LENGTH_MINUS_1: the read length of your input data, minus 1. - SORTED_BAM: the location and filename of the sorted mapped BAM output file.
+Possible options are ILLU-MINA when the fastq files have been produced in an Illumina[TM] machine; IONTORRENT when the fastq files have been produced in a Life Technologies[TM] Ion-Torrent[TM] machine; ELEMENT when the fastq files have been produced in an Element Biosciences[TM] machine; DNBSEQ when the fastq files have been produced in an Ultima Genomics[TM] machine. - READ LENGTH MINUS 1: the read length of your input data, minus 1. - SORTED_BAM: the location and filename of the sorted mapped BAM output file.
 A corresponding index file (.bai) will be created.

-5 https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf
+6 https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf